hashicorp/terraform-provider-tfe/website/docs/d/organization_membership.html.markdown

 * `id` - The organization membership ID.
 * `user_id` - The ID of the user associated with the organization membership.
+* `username` - The Username of the user associated with the organization membership.